What Is Table Thai Yoga Massage

 There is a natural affinity between Ayurveda Yoga and Table Thai Yoga Massage.
 Traditional Yoga postures or Asana are applied throughout Thai Yoga Massage.
 For example Table Thai Yoga Massage uses supine or seated twists, Child’s Pose, Scorpion, Lotus and Cobra for example.
 Table Thai Yoga Massage also follows the Yoga premise that each pose will need a counter pose.
 Therefor a forward fold will often follow an assisted Cobra in order to bring balance to the body.
 Many Physiotherapists will “prescribe” both Yoga and Thai Massage to their clients in order to complement the rehabilitation process.

-The rocking motion central to Thai massage is both sedating and relaxing, while the therapist-assisted stretching and range of motion work is energizing.
+The rocking motion central to Thai Yoga Massage is both sedating and relaxing, while the therapist-assisted stretching and range of motion work is energising.
 The relaxation response of the parasympathetic nervous system is engaged when the body is rocked.
 Using a rocking motion to apply pressure allows for the muscle fibres to lengthen more readily.

-For a Thai Table Massage, it is necessary to wear loose or gym-type clothing, to allow freedom of movement.
+For a Table Thai Yoga Massage, it is necessary to wear loose or gym-type clothing, to allow freedom of movement.
 Thai table massage is an ideal alternative to sports stretch routines, or as a precursor to practicing yoga, or improves flexibility and movement in advanced yoga practitioners.